BibliOpen logo

 About the Author

-John G. Douglass is the director of research and standards at Statistical Research, Inc. and is also a visiting scholar at the University of Arizona’s School of Anthropology.
+John G. Douglass is the director of corporate research at Statistical Research, Inc. and is also a visiting scholar at the University of Arizona’s School of Anthropology.
 He has undertaken archaeological research in California, the American Southwest and Midwest, Honduras, and Belize over the past twenty-five years.
 Over the past decade, he has focused his research interests on colonial/indigenous interaction in the American Southwest and California from both archaeological and ethnohistoric perspectives.

 Reviews